selfdual-brain/dexter-manual/source/07-executors.rst

     Executor \triangleq [MarketState \times Order \rightarrow MarketState]

-However, in the current version of Dexter we limit our attention to certain narrow sub-family of executors - such executors that can be defined via "swaps".
+However, in the current version of Dexter we limit our attention to most simple executors - namely we require that:

+  1. An executor keeps isolation of markets.
+  2. An executor can be defined as swaps generator.

+Intuitively:

+  - condition (1) means that adding an order to the DEX should change only the state of this market where the order belongs to
+  - condition (2) means that consequences of adding an order to DEX should be described as a sequence of "atomic" trades against AMM

+Such executors we will call **Swap-based executors**.

+Caution: Above restriction was an arbitrary choice of research scope.
+There are for sure interesting executors beyond the family we restricted our attention to.

+Swaps
+^^^^^

+We will now define formally the concept of :math:`SwapBasedExecutor`.

 A **swap** is an "atomic" conversion of tokens done via AMM on behalf of a specified order.
 Formally:

 .. math::